Have you recently booked a ticket to visit Korea in the Spring? Congratulations! You’ve made a wise decision, and you are in for a treat.

 That isn’t to say that the other three seasons don’t have any festivals.
-There are ice fishing festivals in winter, and many different festivals in fall, but some of the best festivals of the year are in spring.
-Here are some of the Korean festivals that you can visit during the springtime.
+There are ice fishing festivals in winter, and many different festivals in fall, but some of the best festivals of the year are in spring, so it’s absolutely a preferable time of year to travel to visit the country.

 *Can’t read Korean yet?
 Click here to learn for free in about 60 minutes!